Josh Scalisi

 I lint my CSS and JavaScript using Stylelint and ESLint via an Emacs package named Flycheck, which integrates linters into Emacs.

 I don't lint my HTML in Emacs, but I do validate it during the build process using Nu HTML Checker, the only HTML5 validator recommended by WHATWG and W3C.
-Nu HTML Checker supports CSS too, but I use it only for HTML because it doesn't recognize certain valid CSS like nested CSS and the oklch() function.
+Nu HTML Checker supports CSS too, but I use it only for HTML because it doesn't recognize certain valid CSS (e.g., nested CSS and the oklch() function).

-I minify my HTML and CSS using Minify and Lightning CSS respectively.
-Minify supports CSS too, but not as well as Lightning CSS does.
-For example, Minify doesn't concatenate imported stylesheets like Lightning CSS does, and Minify doesn't support nested CSS.
-But Minify is great for HTML, and I prefer it to other command-line HTML minifiers I've used.
+I minify my HTML and CSS using minify and Lightning CSS respectively. minify supports CSS too, but not as well as Lightning CSS does.
+For example, minify doesn't concatenate imported stylesheets like Lightning CSS does, and minify doesn't support nested CSS.
+But minify is great for HTML, and I prefer it to other HTML minifiers I've used.
 For example, minify-html can produce invalid HTML, and html-minifier-terser has most of its options disabled by default, which required me to specify a whopping 19 options in every build script in which I used it.

 I deploy personal sites to Cloudflare Pages.
-Cloudflare has a command-line tool named Wrangler that provides a dev server for local development, but the dev server can use hundreds of megabytes of memory because Wrangler is written in TypeScript.
-So instead of using Wrangler, I use a web server named darkhttpd, which is very lightweight and meets my requirements (e.g., specify a default MIME type and disable caching) with only a few command-line arguments, not a whole config file like most web servers I've used.
+Cloudflare has a command-line tool named Wrangler that provides a dev server for local development.
+Unfortunately, the dev server can use hundreds of megabytes of memory because Wrangler is written in TypeScript.
+So instead of using Wrangler, I use a web server named darkhttpd, which is very lightweight and meets my dev server requirements (e.g., disable caching and specify a default MIME type) with only a few command-line arguments, not a whole config file like most web servers I've used.

 Web browser

-I use multiple web browsers while developing web apps, but when I browse the web, I use Firefox.
-It has great privacy features like Total Cookie Protection, it supports uBlock Origin (not the inferior uBlock Origin Lite), and it's highly configurable (e.g., Chrome and Chromium don't even allow users to remove the "Close tab" button).
+I use multiple web browsers when I test my CSS and JavaScript, but for web browsing, I use Firefox because it supports uBlock Origin (not the inferior uBlock Origin Lite), it has great privacy features (e.g., Strict Enhanced Tracking Protection), and it's highly customizable (e.g., Chrome and Chromium don't even allow users to remove the "Close tab" button).

-I configure Firefox primarily using my user.js, userChrome.css, and userContent.css files.
-I use the settings panels only when necessary.
+I configure Firefox primarily via the files user.js, userChrome.css, and userContent.css.
+I configure Firefox via its GUI only when necessary.

 I try to minimize the number of browser extensions I use to avoid issues relating to security, privacy, and performance.
 The only extensions I currently use are uBlock Origin and Return YouTube Dislike.
 I was a long-time user of the extensions Tree Style Tab and Auto Tab Discard, as well as session management extensions like Session Manager and Tab Session Manager.
 I stopped using those extensions because they contributed to me having hundreds of tabs open whenever I immersed myself in a subject.